Fast and exact simulations of stochastic epidemics on static and temporal networks: Models and Algorithms

 \subsection{Simulation algorithms}

 We now examine algorithms for simulating the spread of epidemics on static and temporal networks.
-We start with algorithms for static networks, and then propose an algorithm for temporal networks.
-We do not consider the Laplace Gillespie algorithm, since it can only be used it the infection time distribution is monotonically decreasing, which is not the case for most diseases.
+We do not consider the Laplace-Gillespie algorithm, since it can only be used if the infection time distribution is monotonically decreasing, which is not the case for most diseases.